Job Prospects... At a glance

 Welding and metal working courses are available throughout the country, but you will most likely study in a region close to where you are completing your apprenticeship.

 Compentenz is the Industry Training Organisation that deals with welders and metal workers.
 More information about how to become an apprentice is available on their website.

-The number of students completing boiler-making and welding qualifications is steady at around 550 per year.
+The number of students completing boiler-making and welding qualifications fell to around 270 in 2017.

 Qualification completions chart